Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 🍗

-1.5 lbs chicken thighs, shredded
+1.5 lbs boneless chicken thighs, poached and shredded

 🥚